okayyjen/Groova/README.md

 # Groova

-Your personal mood based AI playlist generator
+Your personal AI playlist generator

 ## About Groova